JeffreyTaylor/hcos_examples/python/getting_started/GettingStarted.md

 document_resource = f'{document_config["baseUrl"]}/api/v1/patient_document/{document_root}/{document_extension}'
 ```

-where the ```baseUrl``` epresents the hcOS environment you're using (PRD or STG) and the pair```document_root/document_extension``` represent a unique identifier to retrieve a single document.
+where the ```baseUrl``` represents the hcOS environment you're using (PRD or STG) and the pair```document_root/document_extension``` represent a unique identifier to retrieve a single document.

 #### Create, Sign and Issue hcOS API Requests

 Now that we have the resources for the APIs we're going to consume established, we'll build the https request, sign the request with the appropriate HMAC algorithm, and issue the request.

-Since we're issuing a search with complex critiera, the hcOS Search API is a http POST request requiring both request headers and a request body.
+Since we're issuing a search with complex criteria, the hcOS Search API is a http POST request requiring both request headers and a request body.
 The request headers specify that the POST body will contain json data representing the hcOS Search criteria.

 ```python
 # create search http request headers